Go back

 هایده چنگیزیان

 We had separate classes for boys and girls.
 The boys focused more on jumps, height, and athletic movement, while the ballerinas focused on adagio, slow movement, and refinement.
-The only classes we had together were character classes and pas de deux classes, where the boys and girls danced together.
+The only classes we had together were character and pas de deux, where the boys and girls danced in pairs.

 I was lucky because I was dancing most of the time with Baryshnikov.
 He had just arrived in St. Petersburg from Riga, and everyone was coming to watch this new phenomenon.
 Even now, I think he remains one of the greatest dancers in the world.

-Janet: Mikhail, yes.
+Janet: Mikhail Baryshnikov, yes.
 Another legend.
 Your life has truly been intertwined with some of the most incredible Russian dancers of that era.

 Haydeh: The Russian ballet is very different, you know.